zachakbar/boilerplate/README.md

 - susy ``` gem install susy ```
 - breakpoint ``` gem install breakpoint ```

-_if you are on macOS High Sierra you may run into issues. check out [this stackoverflow article](https://stackoverflow.com/questions/46511870/doesnt-compile-scss-after-update-osx-to-10-13-macos-high-sierra) for a possible solution._
+_if you are on macOS High Sierra you may run into issues with the gem install locations. check out [this stackoverflow article](https://stackoverflow.com/questions/46511870/doesnt-compile-scss-after-update-osx-to-10-13-macos-high-sierra) for a possible solution._

 install instructions:
 1. navigate to directory you wish to install the boilerplate folder.